 The tongue is primarily composed of muscle.
+During sleep, the muscle can relax, contributing to blockage of breathing in the Tongue Region.
 The genioglossus is the largest muscle of the tongue, and it attaches on the central area on the inner side of the lower jaw.
 Genioglossus advancement captures this area of bony attachment and moves it forward.
-By moving the major anchor point for the tongue forward, the procedure creates more room for the tongue to relax during sleep without obstructing the throat.
+By moving the major anchor point for the tongue forward, the procedure creates more room for the tongue to relax during sleep without obstructing the passages for breathing in the throat.
 The result is an enlargement and stabilization of the airway.

 This procedure is performed for patients with obstructive sleep apnea, and it is performed in the operating room under general anesthesia.
 An incision is made inside the lower lip.
 The chin muscle and other soft tissues are cleared away to expose the central part of the lower jaw.
 Small rectangular cuts (roughly 1 x 2 cm, or less than ½ x 1 inch) are made in the lower jaw below the lower front teeth to capture the area of attachment of the genioglossus muscle.
 This rectangle of bone is moved forward and turned slightly.
 A small titanium screw is used to hold the bone fragment in place by securing it to the remainder of the lower jawbone.
 The chin muscle and soft tissues are replaced, and stitches are used to close the incision.
 The teeth and lower jawbone are not moved.

 Bone fragment of the lower jaw pulled forward and secured in place with a titanium screw

 Side view of the head and neck, after the genioglossus advancement procedure